pretix/pretix-docs/docs/guides/products/index.md

 In the newly created event, delete all existing products.
 Then, create a personalized admission product with a name such as "Season pass summer 2027".
 Add the product to a quota and edit the quota according to your preferences.

+If you want to offer season passes for an **event series**, create a personalized admission product with a name such as "Season pass".
+Add the product to a quota and edit the quota according to your preferences.

+Then, create a date within that event series.
+Use the date's name and frontpage text to make it clear that customers can purchase season passes by selecting that date.
+For example, the name could be "Season passes".
+Set the "Event start time" and "Event end time" to the start and end dates of your season.

 You can offer more than one type of season pass.
 For example, you could offer [different price levels](discounts.md#different-price-levels).